-Afghanistan has been broken up and altered by numerous cultures due to its landlocked location at the crossroads of south and central Asia.
-Neolithic tribespeople from the Indus Valley settled here in ancient times.
-Then came Alexander the Great’s phalanxes, which spanned the greater phalanx of mountains that is the Hindu Kush.
+Because of its landlocked location at the crossroads of south and central Asia, Afghanistan has been shattered and altered by numerous cultures.
+In ancient times, Neolithic tribespeople from the Indus Valley settled here.
+Then came Alexander the Great’s phalanxes, which spanned the Hindu Kush’s greater phalanx of mountains.
 Putting an end to the old Persian dynasties.
 Then there were the Muslim Arabs of the Middle East.
 Who came up against Genghis Khan’s unstoppable armies.
 Then there were the Mughals, the Soviets, and the British imperialists, to name a few.

 The fabric of this vast nation in the heart of Asia today is a palimpsest of its turbulent history and incredible location: The dusty desert gives way to snow-capped peaks and alpine glaciers in cities like Mazar-e Sharif and Kandahar; ancient trade roads cross opium fields, and the dusty desert gives way to filigreed mosques and breath-taking madrasahs.
 Of course, modern times have not been kind, and the tribes’ and Taliban’s war-torn territory is now largely off-limits.

 Let’s explore the 10 Most Beautiful and Best Places to Visit in Afghanistan